Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Experimental Results

 \subsubsection{Decentralized C-SLAM Evaluation}

 \ExecuteMetaData[experimentation_figures.tex]{rendezvous}

 In~\cref{tab:backend}, we present the estimates computed in the back-end on all the sequences for which GPS latitude and longitude data is available as ground truth.
 We report the computation time on a AMD Ryzen 7 CPU and the total communication required in kB.
-We compared against two state-of-the-art approaches: the Distributed Gauss-Seidel (DGS) pose graph optimization~\cite{choudharydistributedmappingprivacy2017} combined with Pairwise Consistency Maximization (PCM)~\cite{mangelsonpairwiseconsistentmeasurement2018} for outlier rejection as used in~\cite{lajoiedoorslamdistributedonline2020}; and a distributed implementation of Graduated Non-Convexity (D-GNC)~\cite{tiankimeramultirobustdistributed2022} based on the RCBD solver~\cite{tiandistributedcertifiablycorrect2021}.
-Our approach systematically obtains the most accurate ATE while the other methods often fail to obtain reasonable estimates. \shortname also consistently outperforms the distributed optimization approaches in terms of required communication and computation time.
-Interestingly, on KITTI-360 09 which is our largest dataset, DGS+PCM and D-GNC require less computation time than our approach, but fail to obtain a comparable accuracy and require over 20x more data transmission.
-While distributed approaches should benefit from the division of labour on large problems, more research is required to obtain the same levels of accuracy, robustness, and communication bandwidth as our simpler approach.
+Using our same front-end, we compared our GNC-based decentralized back-end against two state-of-the-art distributed approaches: the Distributed Gauss-Seidel (DGS) pose graph optimization~\cite{choudharydistributedmappingprivacy2017} combined with Pairwise Consistency Maximization (PCM)~\cite{mangelsonpairwiseconsistentmeasurement2018} for outlier rejection as used in~\cite{lajoiedoorslamdistributedonline2020}; and a distributed implementation of Graduated Non-Convexity (D-GNC)~\cite{tiankimeramultirobustdistributed2022} based on the RCBD solver~\cite{tiandistributedcertifiablycorrect2021}.
+Our chosen back-end consistently achieved the highest level of accuracy (ATE) whereas alternative methods occasionally fell short of generating reasonable estimates.
+We also consistently outperforms the other approaches in terms of required communication and computation time.
+Interestingly, when tested on KITTI-360 09, our dataset with the highest number of robots, both DGS+PCM and D-GNC take less computation time compared to GNC, yet they don't achieve equivalent accuracy and necessitate more than five times the amount of data transmission.
+While distributed approaches benefit from the division of labour on large problems, more research is required to obtain the same levels of accuracy, robustness, and communication bandwidth.
+This justifies our practical choice of a simpler approach computing the back-end on a single decentrally-elected robot, which is more robust to communication failures and easier to implement.

 \ExecuteMetaData[experimentation_figures.tex]{other-graphs}